apache/eventmesh-site/docs/design-document/03-connect/10-file-connector.md

     filePath: userFilePath
 ```

-> Special note: System.in and System.out are used if the source file or import file cannot be retrieved
+> Special note: System.in and System.out are used if the source file or import file cannot be retrieved.